Skip to main content

 Do & Don't for a Credible IT Consultant Cover Letter

-Recruiters read an IT consultant letter to judge clarity before anything else.
-They want to see someone who can frame a business issue, support a recommendation, and sound credible with clients, delivery teams, and decision-makers from the first paragraph.
+Recruiters judge clarity first in an IT consultant cover letter.
+They want to see that you can frame a business issue, support your recommendation, and sound credible with clients, delivery teams, and decision-makers from the very first paragraph.

 IT Consultant Cover Letter Red Flags